SeriousOldMan/Simulator-Controller/Docs/Virtual Race Strategist.md

 These commands are also available as "Mute" and "Unmute" plugin actions, which can be configured for a Button Box or a Stream Deck, for example.

+Good to know: Even if Cato is muted, you can interact with the Strategist, for example to ask for a undercut simulation.
+If a chain of conversation is initiated by you, the driver, Cato will react normally.
+The Strategist will also communicate normally with regards to all strategy related topics, if a strategy is active for the current race.

 ## Racing with Cato

 Cato will be active during practice and race sessions by default, although the Assistant will be of not much help in a practice session, since it only collects data for future race strategy development purposes.
 You can configure the sessions, where Cato collects telemetry data using the settings in the ["Session Database"](https://github.com/SeriousOldMan/Simulator-Controller/wiki/Session-Database).